Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 - Film and Digital Media Production Technology

 A testament to its academic excellence and professional formation, SCAD has produced countless, awarding-winning artists.
 This includes Pulitzer Prize nominees, music composers, senior writers and producers, journalists, and much more.

 Syracuse University is located in Syracuse, New York and is home to more than 22,000 students.
 SU is organized into more than a dozen distinct colleges.
 And though it is mostly known for its engineering and business programs, SU is also a leader in the fine arts and humanities.
+Features

 The College of Visual and Performing Arts at SU offers a MFA in Film program that integrates production with theory.
 Students study film history and culture while also working on their personal projects.
 And for those interested in 35mm filmmaking, you will have the opportunity to study it for a full semester in Prague!
 The four required core courses include: